Why am I writing this?

 Since leaving G4S is November 2015 I have successfully supported three major corporates with global resourcing and HR technology transformation projects as a specialist consultant.

-I now focus on helping people directly with what I call ‘mental difference’, by setting up the Mental Health in Business LinkedIn Group, and indirectly by supporting employers to start or amplify their conversation surrounding mental wellbeing and turn it from a negative to a positive one.
+I started helping people directly with what I call ‘mental difference’, by setting up the Mental Health in Business LinkedIn Group, and indirectly by supporting employers to start or amplify their conversation surrounding mental wellbeing and turn it from a negative to a positive one.

 I have OCD and I have learned to live with it because it’s not me it’s my OCD.
 I have OCD and it’s part of me.
 In essence it completes me.
 I don’t want it because there are some catastrophic down sides, however I do have it and there are some amazing upsides!